Donald Duck: Wartime

 Donald worked in a Nazi factory during a nightmare in Der Fuehrer's Face (1943).

 During World War II, Donald appeared in several animated propaganda films, including the 1943 Der Fuehrer's Face.
 In this cartoon, Donald plays a worker in an artillery factory in "Nutzi Land" (Nazi Germany).
 He struggles with long working hours, very small food rations, and having to salute every time he sees a picture of the Führer (Adolf Hitler).
 These pictures appear in many places, such as on the assembly line in which he is screwing in the detonators of various sizes of shells.
 In the end, he becomes little more than a small part in a faceless machine with no choice but to obey until he falls, suffering a nervous breakdown.
 Then Donald wakes up to find that his experience was, in fact, a dream.
 At the end of the short, Donald looks to the Statue of Liberty and the American flag with renewed appreciation.
 Der Fuehrer's Face won the 1942 Academy Award for Animated Short Film.
-Der Fuehrer's Face was also the first of two animated short films to be set during the War to win an Oscar, the other being Tom and Jerry's short film, The Yankee Doodle Mouse.
+Der Fuehrer's Face was also the first of two animated short films to be set during the War to win an Oscar, the other being the Tom and Jerry short film The Yankee Doodle Mouse.

 Other shorts from this period include a six film mini-series that follows Donald's life in the U.S. Army from his drafting to his experiences in basic training under Sergeant Pete to his first actual mission as a commando having to sabotage a Japanese air base.
 Titles in the series include: